w-k-s/w-k-s.github.io/content/post/2023-10-13-worst-api-ever.md

 ***

-At the time, I was working for a software agency and sometimes we had some extra time on our hands.
+At the time, I was working for a software agency and sometimes we had a little extra time on our hands.

 We had a long term contract to maintain the application that consumed the API described above so I gave myself the task to add an abstraction layer.
 This is what I came up with: